 College of Arts and Sciences

-The College of Arts and Sciences offers a Master of Fine Arts degree in Creative Writing, a Master of Education degree in Educational Leadership, and an Education Specialist degree.
+The College of Arts and Sciences offers a Master of Fine Arts degree in Creative Writing, Master of Education degree in Educational Leadership or Exceptional Student Education, and an Educational Specialist Degree in Curriculum and Instruction.
 The Master of Science degree is available in Clinical Mental Health Counseling; Marriage, Couple, and Family Counseling.
-Most graduate degrees in Education and Counselor Education are also offered at the Stetson University Center at Celebration.

 The Master of Education in Educational Leadership is designed for certified educators.
 The degree requires a minimum of 30 credits of coursework which includes an internship and action research project.
 Applicants are required to have a minimum of two years of professional teaching experience.